By Steffen Klenk

 Pumpkin soup is a simple, satisfying meal to go with any cool day.
 For this recipe, you’ll need four small pumpkins, 15 ounces of pumpkin puree, 11 ounces of butternut squash puree, 2 cups of chicken broth, ¼ teaspoon of salt, 1 teaspoon of cinnamon, ¼ tsp of nutmeg, ½ tsp of pepper, 12 ounces of evaporated milk and ¼ cup of sour cream.
 Slice the top of the pumpkins and scoop out the seeds (you will use the pumpkins later for presentation).
 Combine the pumpkin puree, broth, squash and seasonings, and stir.
 Add evaporated milk and let simmer for 15 minutes.
 Once completed, pour the mixture directly into the small pumpkins and garnish with sour cream and cinnamon.

-Steffen Klenk is a multimedia journalist.
-He resides in Ocean City and enjoys capturing the eclectic moments of shore life.
+Steffen Klenk is a photographer and multimedia journalist who enjoys capturing the eclectic moments of shore life.
+You may contact Steffen at shorelocalsteffen@gmail.com.